hmcts/ops-runbooks/aks/redeploying-aks-clusters.md

 ### Perftest
 - Confirm that the environment isn't being used with Nickin Sitaram before starting.
+- Use slack channel pertest-cluster for communication.
+- Scale the number of active nodes, increase by 5 nodes if removing a custer.
+  Reason for this CCD and IDAM will auto-scale the number of running pods when a cluster is taken out of service for a upgrade.
 ### Demo

 Demo runs only one cluster at a time due to some limitations in the current setup.